SebaSilC/azure-conditional-access-mfa/README.md

 | 3    | conditional-access-policy.png | Conditional Access policy configured to require MFA for group.|
 | 4    | per-user-mfa-enabled.png      | Per-user MFA enabled for Alice and Bob (legacy approach)      |
 | 5    | mfa-prompt.png                | MFA prompt shown to Alice/Bob on sign-in (policy tested)      |

-## Screenshot Explanations

-1. users-list.png: Shows the Microsoft Entra ID “Users” list with Alice and Bob created for the lab.

-2. group-members.png: MFA-Required-Users group membership, displaying Alice and Bob as assigned members.

-3. conditional-access-policy.png: Conditional Access policy summary, configured to require MFA for the group, and policy set to “On.”

-4. per-user-mfa-enabled.png: Microsoft Entra ID’s per-user MFA settings, showing MFA enabled for Alice and Bob (legacy feature)

-5. mfa-prompt.png: The actual MFA registration prompt that appears for Alice/Bob at sign-in, proving the policy is enforced.

 ---